SpIob/pos-system/README.md

 ## Before You Start

 Read this entire file top to bottom before touching anything.
-Every step depends on the one before it.
+Every step depends on the one before it

 ---